kasipavankumar/tribute/README.md

-# Tribute Page
+# Tribute Page: Mahatma Gandhi

-Tribute page in memory of respected Mahatma Gandhi.
+Tribute page in the memory of respected Mahatma Gandhi.

 This is project made for **Freecodecamp's [responsive web design course](https://www.freecodecamp.org/learn)**.